 How we manage your homeowners or condominium association in Haymarket

 If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a good archive for property owners in Haymarket
+a useful source for property owners in Haymarket

-- Before you lease out your rental in Haymarket
+- Before you rent out your investment in Haymarket

 - Collections and evictions